Dr. James Fallon Makes Being a Psychopath Look Like Fun

 You’ve written about the possible increase of aggressive genes in places of conflict.
 Is the reverse true?
 Is aggression being bred out in stable Western societies?

 I think so.
-Right here in California—I don’t want to call it the feminization—but you have the idea that everybody wins.
+Right here in California – I don’t want to call it the feminisation – but you have the idea that everybody wins.
 It’s about getting along so much that you have no competition.
 I see it as a very, very negative force, if you care about the species.
 But there’s always this dynamic about what’s good for the species and what’s good for the individual.
 These are very much at odds with one another.
 In a sense, we need psychopathy.
 We don’t need full-blown psychopath dangerous fuckers, but having a prevalence of psychopathic traits is associated with leadership.
 It’s in presidents, and prime ministers, and in people who take risks.
 They do things to protect against aggressors.

 So you’re saying that they’re doing it for themselves, but it just so happens to protect society as well?